Your heart is the most important leadership tool you have. It is not your experience, knowledge, or skills. It is your heart that matters most of all.

 Back in the mid-80s, I started my own business.
 My partner and I left big corporate jobs, developed a business plan, and began raising money for our new venture.

 After months of back-and-forth, the investor decided not to make the investment after all.
-We were left high and dry, with about $12.00 in our checking account.
+We were left high and dry, with only $12.00 in our checking account.
 We were disappointed, angry, and ready to quit.
 We almost lost heart.

-However, that experience wouldn’t be the last time I experienced an assault on my heart.
+That experience wouldn’t be the last time I experienced an assault on my heart.
 In my journal, I have cataloged almost twenty distinct situations where I was ready to quit and throw in the towel.
 In fact, as I have grown older, the conflict has intensified.

 This is why, I think, as leaders we must be diligent to guard our hearts.
 King Solomon said it best: “Above all else, guard your heart, for it is the wellspring of life” (Proverbs 4:23).